ngupta181/livetokapp/shortzz_backend/REDIS_CACHING.md

 ## Cache Invalidation

+Cache invalidation has been improved with a dedicated service class that handles all cache clearing operations:

+### CacheInvalidationService

+The `App\Services\CacheInvalidationService` provides centralized cache invalidation with the following methods:

+1. **`invalidateUserCache($userId)`** - Clears all user-related caches including:
+   - User profile data
+   - Follower/following counts
+   - User statistics
+   - Follow relationships

+2. **`invalidatePostCache($postId, $userId, $hashtags)`** - Clears all post-related caches including:
+   - Post details and metadata
+   - Comments and likes counts
+   - User's video lists
+   - Trending posts
+   - Hashtag-related caches

+3. **`invalidateRecommendationCache($userId)`** - Clears recommendation caches for a user

+4. **`invalidateHashtagCaches($hashtagString)`** - Clears hashtag-related caches

+### Automatic Cache Invalidation

 Cache invalidation occurs automatically when data is updated:

-1. When a user's profile is updated, the `invalidateUserCache()` method clears all related caches
+1. **User Updates**: When a user's profile is updated, all related caches are cleared
-2. When a post is added or deleted, related caches are invalidated
+2. **Post Operations**: When posts are created, updated, or deleted, related caches are invalidated
-3. When a user interacts with content (likes, comments), relevant caches are updated
+3. **User Interactions**: When users like, comment, or share content, relevant caches are updated
+4. **Follow Actions**: When users follow/unfollow others, relationship caches are cleared

+### Performance Improvements

+- Uses Redis SCAN instead of KEYS command for better performance
+- Implements batch deletion for multiple cache keys
+- Includes fallback mechanisms for reliability
+- Provides detailed logging for debugging

 ## Setup Instructions